getsentry/sentry-ruby/docs/index.rst

 Reporting Failures
 ------------------

-If you use Rails, Rake, Rack etc, you're already done - no more configuration required!
+If you use Rails, Rake, Sidekiq, etc, you're already done - no more configuration required!
 Check :doc:`integrations/index` for more details on other gems Sentry integrates with automatically.

+Rack requires a little more setup: :doc:`integrations/rack`

 Otherwise, Raven supports two methods of capturing exceptions: